What’s The Ideal Crate Size For My Growing Puppy?

 Age

-The age of your puppy is another crucial factor to consider when choosing a crate size.
-Puppies grow quickly, especially during their first year.
+The age of your puppy is another crucial factor to consider when choosing a crate size. grow quickly, especially during their first year.
 It's essential to choose a crate that will accommodate their current size and allow for future growth.

 Weight